 What’s an affordable camera for auto HDR?

-I recommend the Canon Eos 70D.
-It’s awesome for its built in HDR functionality and can really help capture nice internal shots with a nice bit of window detail as well.
+I recommend the Canon Eos 80D.
+It’s awesome for its built-in HDR functionality and can really help capture nice internal shots with a nice bit of window detail as well.
+If you’re more of a Nikon fan, check out the Nikon D7500.

 The shots will still look pretty dark, to be honest, so you’ll need to enhance your images in Lightroom, but we can help with Image Enhancement if you need it.